francescomanzatoo/quiz_spagnolo/README.md

 # quiz_Spagnolo
 🇪🇸 Spanish Vocab Trainer
 A terminal-based flashcard and quiz application to learn Spanish vocabulary, built in Python.
-Developed as a personal side project to support self-study of Spanish, with a focus on clean object-oriented design and local data persistence.
+Developed as a personal side project to support self-study of Spanish with answers in Italian, with a focus on clean object-oriented design and local data persistence.

 # Features:
 - Add & remove words — build your own vocabulary with multiple accepted translations per word